Multi-domain superiority – land, sea, air, cyber and space – that's what the defense of the future is really about – Image: Xpert.Digital

 Global security and threat landscape

 What new challenges arise?
 The democratization of military technologies enables smaller actors to achieve disproportionately large impacts.
-Dual-use technologies blur the boundaries between civilian and military applications.
+Dual-use technologies blur the lines between civilian and military applications.
 Climate change exacerbates existing tensions and creates new potential for conflict.

 Risk prevention and preventive strategies